-The magnetic miniature case is made of aluminum and comes with a magnetic layer (of course!).
+The magnetic miniature case is made of a steel sheet metal which is magnetic.
 There is also an option to get an A-Case without the magnetic layer and instead get a sticky layer.
 The sticky layer is great if you don’t want to magnetize all your models, and they claim it holds just as well.

 Regardless of the model layer, the case comes with a cloth bag to put it in, which secures the frame.
 The bag has two pockets to store stuff, and a cool velcro strip on the top if you want to add badges and stuff, which is a neat option.

 Here’s a great video explaining a case and showing it in action:

 So, if you’re interested in snagging a magnetic miniature case, and they do have a few options available (small to large), check out their website for details.

 Also, I’ve got a thorough review of the A-Case+ if that’s a case you’re interested in.
 The A-Case+ is the smallest case they offer, and also the most affordable.

 Battle Foam has it all, including magnetic storage solutions.